Frequently Asked Questions

 - Schools/groups of schools (District, Charter, Faith-Based)

-- Collaboratives of nonprofit organizations, schools, and related support organizations (support organizations can include for-profit organizations
+- Collaboratives of nonprofit organizations, schools, and related support organizations (support organizations can include for-profit organizations)

 Individuals are ineligible to apply.
 We will consider organizations not yet operating in Chicago.
+Learn more about our selection criteria here.

-Where do I apply to the Chicago Design Challenge?
+When can I apply to the Chicago Design Challenge?

 What is the application review process?